2025 Washington Commanders season: Week 11: at Miami Dolphins

 The Commanders and the Dolphins played in Madrid in the first NFL regular-season game held in Spain as part of the NFL International Series.

-On the first play of overtime, Marcus Mariota threw an interception to Dolphins cornerback Jack Jones, which set up a game-winning 29-yard field goal by Dolphins kicker Riley Patterson.
+On the first play of overtime, backup quarterback Marcus Mariota threw an interception to Dolphins cornerback Jack Jones, which set up a game-winning 29-yard field goal by Dolphins kicker Riley Patterson.

+The Commanders had an extremely disappointing game against the Tua Tagovailoa-led Dolphins, as they were upset with an overtime loss of 16–13.
+With their second loss to Miami since 2023, the Commanders fell to 3–8 and extended their losing streak to six games.

 Following the game, the Commanders released kicker Matt Gay, who missed two of his four field-goal attempts, including one with 15 seconds remaining in regulation that would have won the game for Washington.